 Some people work throughout their treatment.
 Others prefer to take time off or may be advised to take time off based on what they do.
 You should discuss this with your nurse or consultant.
 Chemotherapy side effects can build up with each cycle.

 You should tell your employer as soon as possible that you will be on chemotherapy and that this will mean that you will need to take time off to come for appointments and that you may need time off without warning if you are feeling unwell.
 You and your employer can then decide what works best for both of you.

 If I can’t work, is there any financial support that I can get?

 You may be able to get financial assistance while you are unable to work.
 Please speak to your nurse if you have any worries about money.
 Macmillan Cancer Support also offer financial advice.
-Their contact details are at the back of this booklet.

 Will I lose my hair?